What is Large Loss?

 Cleaning Up

-Due to the large amount of damage caused by a natural disaster, it’s almost always considered a large loss.
+Due to the extensive damage caused by a catastrophic event, it’s almost always considered a large-loss restoration project.
 Many organizations and companies pull together to triage the most-affected areas, offering help in any ways possible.
 Just as property insurance carriers have “Catastrophe Teams,” so does our organization.

 Learn More: What is Emergency Restoration?